opencog/learn/run/3-mst-parsing/README.md

   here; its `gamma-pages` by default, but you can use any directory that you wish.

-* `mst-one.sh`: processes files, one at a time.
-Performs sentence splitting on the provided file, using the provided language encoding.

 * `mst-nosplit-one.sh`: processes files, one at a time.
 Assumes one sentence per line.